Setting up your sundial

 Drill out the screw holes in the plinth.
 Screw the base plate down onto the plinth with the 4 screws.
 Place the dial plate on top of the base plate, and line it up so that the centre screw will pass through the dial plate and locate in its correct position in the base plate.
 Insert the centre screw and tighten it by hand, leaving the dial plate free to rotate.

-2. Find out the time of solar noon at your location using our unique Solar Noon Calculator.
+Find out the time of Solar Noon at your location.